WHO

 skills to meet their goals of healing and self-empowerment.
 When Rachel’s not at work,

-she enjoys reading, travelling, scavenging for unique antique and retro treasures, and
+she enjoys reading, traveling, scavenging for unique antique and retro treasures, and

 spending time with her husband and three dogs.
 She is currently under the supervision